4ch1m/huElectron/README.md

 * enhance sensor-management (type, virtual sensor creation, etc.)

 Oh, and although I've tried to make the app look somewhat decent by extensively using [Bootstrap](https://getbootstrap.com), of course there's always room for improvement/beautification.
-So any help/contribution from web-design-wizards is highly welcome. :simple_smile:
+So any help/contribution from web-design-wizards is highly welcome. :smiley:

 ## Binaries